rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_Version_Controlling_with_Git_in_Azure_Repos.md

     ```git
     git config --global credential.helper wincred
     ```
-1. In the **TERMINAL** pane, run the following commands to configure a user name and email for Git commits (replace the placeholders in braces with your preferred user name and email):
+1. In the **TERMINAL** pane, run the following commands to configure a user name and email for Git commits (replace the placeholders in braces with user name and email from the environment details tab):

     ```git
     git config --global user.name "<John Doe>"